Krrish-29/Neural-Network-In-C/README.md

     changing the above values higher or lower than mentioned will lead to errors.
     Other than parameter mention should not be changed for error free results.
 4. compile the file : gcc -g -O0 -Wall -fsanitize=address -o image image.c -lm
 5. run the exe : ./image
+6. Select 1 or training at start for warming up as some important files are created during training procedure.
+7. Then 2 or inference afterwards for analyzing performace.